What’s in a typical Australian shopping trolley?

 Melatonin, magnesium and selenium have all been linked with getting a better night’s sleep – and nuts contain all three!

-A review paper, which looked at the melatonin content of a large number of foods, found nuts have the highest melatonin content of all plant foods (1).
+A review paper, which looked at the melatonin content of a large number of foods, found nuts have amongst the highest melatonin content of plant foods (1).
 And pistachios, in particular, contain high levels of melatonin.

 Melatonin is a hormone produced by the brain, mostly at night (2).